Small group planning and differentiation usually top the list of questions I receive as an instructional coach.

 Last year, I shared some quick tips for pulling small groups in the inclusion setting.
 These tips were based on the success I experienced after trying MULTIPLE ways to support students in small groups.

-These suggestions have continued to support teachers I’m working with through instructional coaching, however, TRUST YOURSELF – you know your students best and what they need to succeed!
+These suggestions have continued to support teachers however, TRUST YOURSELF – you know your students best and what they need to succeed.

 It’s not SMALL vs. WHOLE

-While there are certainly valuable learning activities that occur in the small group settings described above, I want to dig a little deeper…
+While there are certainly valuable learning activities that occur in those small group settings, I want to dig a little deeper…

 Sound complicated?
 It’s really not!

 In fact, once I started using this model, not only did students on my caseload really take off with learning independently, I was also able to make the groups much more fluid = reaching more learners!

 Here’s the small group model I followed: